burakozay8/places-test-app-ios/README.md

 ## Notes
 - If `UIApplication.canOpenURL` returns `false` in the Places app, make sure the Wikipedia app is installed on the same simulator/device.
-- When testing on a real device, you may need to add the scheme to `LSApplicationQueriesSchemes` depending on the setup.